Search This Blog

 1/3 c milk

 Boil 10-15 minutes (until thick).
+This takes patience!
+Let it cool for a minute or two before pouring over the cake.
+Let the icing sit on the top of the cake(s) and dribble down.
 When it's really thick it hardens into caramel on the cake.

 Saturday, October 22, 2022